 Day Trip To Polonnaruwa (From Sigiriya) Polonnaruwa..the medieval capital of Sri Lanka, was the second capital city of the country after the destruction of the ancient city of Anuradhapura in 993 (from 10th-12th century AD).
 Note ancient Sri Lankan architecture from the 12th Century..see Brahmanic monuments built by the Cholas and the monumental ruins of the garden city created by Parakramabahu I in the 12th century.
 Visit the ruins of the King’s Council Chamber, the Royal Citadel, the Kumara Pokuna, the Royal Pavilion, the Vatadage Relic House, Kiri Vehera and Gal Vihare; see Art, Architecture and Sculpture at Gal Viharaya, Thuparamaya Image House and Lankatilaka Image House.

-Half Day Jeep / Elephant Safari In Minnerya Park (From Sigiriya) Set out on a Wild Elephant and/or Birding Jeep Safari’s to Minneriya Park, ideal for the ‘off season’ safari enthusiast.
-Situated in the North Central Province of Sri Lanka betwixt 4 ancient cities, it spans 8,889 hectares.
-Be lucky to see large herds of over 100 elephants together.
-Look out for birds like the Sri Lanka Junglefowl, Sri Lanka Hanging Parrot; mammals like Sambar, Spotted Deer, Leopard, Sloth Bear; and endemics like the Toque Macaque and Purple-faced Langur.
+Half Day Jeep / Elephant Safari In Minneriya Park (From Sigiriya) Set out to observe wild elephants and birds in their natural habitat at Minneriya Park, ideal for the ‘off season’ safari enthusiast.
+Situated in the North Central Province of Sri Lanka betwixt four ancient cities, it spans 8,889 hectares and offers visitors the chance to observe animals from a suitable distance without disturbing the natural environment.
+Spot large herds of over 100 elephants and look out for birds like the Sri Lanka Jungle-fowl, Sri Lanka Hanging Parrot; mammals like Sambar, Spotted Deer, Leopard, Sloth Bear.
+You might also spot endemics like the Toque Macaque and Purple-faced Langur.